Ribbit-Network/ribbit-network-dashboard/README.md

 ![image](https://user-images.githubusercontent.com/2559382/128451521-2e97bbf5-b5f7-4663-b070-af488d3d1f65.png)

 ## Current Status
-This dashboard is in it's very earliest version and needs a lot of work.!
+This dashboard is in it's very earliest version and needs a lot of work.

 The first prototype sensors are up and running in Seattle.
-[Here is some real data from that sensor](https://ribbit-network.herokuapp.com/) (Note this dashboard is still experimental and may be down occasionally).
+[Here is the deployed version of this repo which shows the current live sensor data](https://ribbit-network.herokuapp.com/) (Note this dashboard is still experimental and may be down occasionally).

 ## Technical Details
 The application is built as a [Dash app](https://plotly.com/dash/).